tuxtof/labs/vdi_ahv/lab6.rst

 .. figure:: http://s3.nutanixworkshops.com/vdi_ahv/lab6/10.png

-MCS will now create a clone from the snapshot of **W10-Gold** and follow a similar preparation process as the Persistent Machine Catalog.
+MCS will now create a clone from the snapshot of **W10-Gold** and follow a similar preparation process as the in the previous exercise.

 .. figure:: http://s3.nutanixworkshops.com/vdi_ahv/lab6/11.png

 Upon completion, view the details of the Machine Catalog in **Citrix Studio**.

 .. figure:: http://s3.nutanixworkshops.com/vdi_ahv/lab6/12.png

+Note the clones exist in **Prism** but are not powered on.
+Select one of the VMs and observe both the OS vDisk and ID disk attached to the VM on the **Virtual Disks** tab below the VMs table.
+Similar to the persistent Machine Catalog, each VM appears to have its own unique read/write copy of the gold image.
+With VMs in a Machine Catalog spanning several Nutanix nodes, data locality for VM reads is provided inherently by the Unified Cache.

+This MCS implementation is unique to AHV.
+For non-persistent Machine Catalogs, other hypervisors link to the base golden image for reads and apply writes to a separate disk, referred to as a differencing disk.
+In these scenarios, Nutanix Shadow Clones are used to provide data locality for VM reads.
+Shadow Clones is a feature that automatically provides distributed caching for multi-reader vDisks.

+.. note:: To learn about MCS provisioning in greater detail, see the following articles:

+  - `Citrix MCS for AHV: Under the hood <http://blog.myvirtualvision.com/2016/01/14/citrix-mcs-for-ahv-under-the-hood/>`_
+  - `Citrix MCS and PVS on Nutanix: Enhancing XenDesktop VM Provisioning with Nutanix  <http://next.nutanix.com/t5/Nutanix-Connect-Blog/Citrix-MCS-and-PVS-on-Nutanix-Enhancing-XenDesktop-VM/ba-p/3489>`_

+  To learn more about how Nutanix implements Shadow Clones, see the `Shadow Clones <http://nutanixbible.com/#anchor-shadow-clones-79>`_ section of the Nutanix Bible.

 Creating the Delivery Group
 +++++++++++++++++++++++++++